AI-sandbox/ADAMIXTURE/README.md

 ## Cite

 When using this software, please cite the following pre-print:

 Saurina-i-Ricós, J., Mas Monserrrat, D. and Ioannidis, A.G., 2026.
-ADAMIXTURE: Adaptive First-Order Optimization for Biobank-Scale Genetic Clustering. bioRxiv, 2026-02.
+ADAMIXTURE: Adaptive First-Order Optimization for Biobank-Scale Genetic Clustering. bioRxiv.